geoffreylitt/wildcard-onward-paper/paper.md

 To evaluate table-driven customization in practice, we built the Wildcard browser extension, which implements table-driven customization in the context of existing websites.
-It is built in Typescript, and works across three major browsers: Chrome, Firefox, and Edge.
+It is implemented in Typescript, and works across three major browsers: Chrome, Firefox, and Edge.

 We have used Wildcard to customize 11 websites, including transactional sites like Amazon and Uber Eats, and media consumption sites like Hacker News and Youtube.
-Table 1 summarizes all these customizations, including the number of lines of code in the adapter configuration for each site.
+Table 1 summarizes these customizations, showing the number of lines of code in the adapter configuration for each site.

 So far, most usage of Wildcard has come from members of the project team.
 Here we offer our reflections on using the system, focused on two key questions:

 * How broad is the range of possible customizations in this paradigm?
-* How feasible is it to build DOM scraping adapters for real websites, in practice?
+* How feasible is it to build DOM scraping adapters for real websites?

 ## Range of customizations

 We have found that table-driven customization can serve a broad range of useful purposes.
-Here we expand on some examples that illuminate various aspects of using the system in practice.
+Here we expand on some archetypal examples that illuminate various aspects of using the system in practice.

 ### Sorting/filtering

 It might seem that most websites already have adequate sorting and filtering functionality, but we have found it surprisingly helpful to add new sorting/filtering functionality to websites using Wildcard.

-Sometimes, websites have opaque algorithms which they use to rank results, which presumably maximize profit but don't offer much control to the user.
-For example, Airbnb doesn't allow users to sort listings by price, and Youtube doesn't allow users to sort the homepage by watch time.
+Sometimes, websites have opaque algorithms which they use to rank results, which presumably maximize profit but don’t offer much control to the user.
+For example, Airbnb doesn’t allow users to sort listings by price, and Youtube doesn’t allow users to sort the homepage by watch time.
 Wildcard enables users to take back some control over this process.

-In other cases we have found that a lack of sorting options seems less intentional, and simply a missing feature.
-For example, the Instacart grocery delivery service doesn't allow users to sort their grocery cart by price or category.
-Our guess is that they simply haven't gotten around to implementing the feature yet.
+In other cases we have found that a lack of sorting options seems less intentional, and simply represents a missing feature.
+For example, the Instacart grocery delivery service doesn’t allow users to sort their grocery cart by price or category.
+Our guess is that they simply haven’t gotten around to implementing the feature yet.

-In the current implementation of Wildcard, users can only sort and filter entries which are shown on the current page, which means that users are not entirely liberated from the suggestions of the opaque algorithm.
-We could work around this restriction in the future by fetching content across multiple pages, but we've also found that sorting/filtering a single page of a paginated list is often an acceptable outcome, and even a preferable one.
-For example, it's more useful to sort 30 recommended Youtube videos than to try to sort all videos on Youtube;
-similarly it's convenient to view the Hacker News front page sorted by read time, rather than all Hacker News articles.
+In the current implementation of Wildcard, users can only sort and filter entries that are shown on the current page, which means that users are not entirely liberated from the suggestions of the opaque algorithm.
+We could work around this restriction in the future by fetching content across multiple pages, but we’ve also found that sorting/filtering a single page of a paginated list is often an acceptable outcome (and sometimes even a preferable one).
+For example, it’s more useful to sort  (by length, say) 30 recommended Youtube videos than to try to sort all videos on Youtube, or to sort (by read time, say) the articles on the Hacker News front page than to sort all non-archived articles.

 ### Annotating

-Many other web annotation systems focus on annotating text or arbitrary webpage content, but Wildcard only allows for annotating structured objects extracted by an adapter, which results in quite a different set of use cases.
+Many other web annotation systems focus on annotating text or arbitrary webpage content, but Wildcard limits  annotations to structured objects extracted by an adapter, resulting in quite a different set of use cases.

-Annotating with Wildcard has proven most useful when taking notes on a list of possible options: e.g., evaluating possible Airbnb locations to rent.
-We have also used it with Instacart's online grocery cart, for jotting down notes like "should we get more milk?"
+Annotating with Wildcard has proven most useful when taking notes on a list of possible options (e.g., evaluating possible Airbnb locations to rent).
+We have also used it with Instacart’s online grocery cart, for jotting down notes like “should we get more milk?”

 ### Formulas

 Formulas are the most powerful part of the Wildcard system.
-So far, we have only built a small number of functions into the language, but by adding more functions, the fundamental computing model could support a very broad range of useful computations, as shown by the success of spreadsheets.
+So far, our language supports only a small number of predefined functions.
+Adding more will allow a very broad range of useful computations, as shown by the success of spreadsheets.

-We have found that formulas are useful for fetching data from Web APIs.
-We've used them to augment Airbnb listings with walkability scores, and augment Hacker News articles with estimated read times.
-One challenge of the current language design is that supporting each web API requires adding a new function to the language using code, because web APIs typically return complex JSON data structures which don't make sense to display in a single table cell.
-Adding functions for handling JSON data to the formula language might help resolve this.
+Formulas are especially useful for fetching data from Web APIs.
+We’ve used them to augment Airbnb listings with walkability scores, and to augment Hacker News articles with estimated read times.
+One challenge of the current language design is that supporting a new web API requires writing conventional code to add a new function to the language, because web APIs typically return complex JSON data structures that can’t be easily displayed in a single table cell.
+Adding functions for handling JSON data to the formula language might make it possible to access new APIs without requiring an entire new function in the formula system.

 We have also found instances where simple data manipulation is useful: adding together different subtotals into a total price, or